Open-Coding-Society/glucoquest_frontend/navigation/foodchoice.md

 <div class="foodchoice-content active" id="introduction">
     <div class="introduction-bar">
-      <h2>Smart Food Choices Made Simple with the Glycemic Index Game</h2>
+      <h2>Smart Food Choices Made Simple with the Glycemic Load Game</h2>
     <p><strong>Eat Smarter – No Nutrition Degree Needed!</strong></p>
     <p>Managing diabetes is all about making informed decisions—and that includes what you eat.
-This <strong>interactive food choice game</strong> helps you explore how different foods impact your blood sugar using an easy-to-understand measure: the <strong>glycemic index (GI)</strong>.</p>
+This <strong>interactive food choice game</strong> helps you explore how different foods impact your blood sugar using an easy-to-understand measure: the <strong>glycemic load (GL)</strong>.</p>
-    <h3>What Is Glycemic Index?</h3>
+    <h3>What Is Glycemic Load?</h3>
-    <p>The glycemic index is a number from 0 to 100 that tells you how quickly a food will raise your blood glucose levels.
-The higher the number, the faster the spike.
-Foods like white bread or sugary drinks have a high GI, while beans and whole grains have a lower GI, meaning they raise your blood sugar more slowly and steadily.</p>
+    <p>The glycemic load is a value that tells you how much a food will raise your blood glucose levels.
+The higher the number, the greater the increase.
+Foods like white bread or sugary drinks have a high GL, while beans and whole grains have a lower GL, meaning they raise your blood sugar more slowly and steadily.</p>
     <h3>Why Does It Matter for Diabetes?</h3>
     <p>If you have diabetes, keeping blood glucose levels within target ranges is critical.
-Choosing foods with a lower glycemic index can help reduce sudden spikes, making it easier to manage blood sugar throughout the day.</p>
+Choosing foods with a lower glycemic load can help reduce spikes, making it easier to manage blood sugar throughout the day.</p>
     <h3>How Dexcom CGM Comes In</h3>
     <p>Dexcom's <strong>Continuous Glucose Monitoring (CGM)</strong> system tracks glucose levels in real time—no fingersticks required.
 It shows how your glucose responds to everything you do, including what you eat.
-With this game, you can see how choosing lower GI foods would keep your levels more stable, just like Dexcom’s CGM would show in real life.</p>
+With this game, you can see how choosing lower GL foods would keep your levels more stable, just like Dexcom’s CGM would show in real life.</p>
     <h3>Why Play This Game?</h3>
     <ul>
-      <li><strong>Interactive Learning</strong>: Pick between two foods and watch how each one affects your total glycemic index.</li>
+      <li><strong>Interactive Learning</strong>: Pick between two foods and watch how each one affects your total glycemic load.</li>
       <li><strong>See the Impact</strong>: Every food has a number—compare, learn, and understand how better choices lead to better glucose control.</li>
       <li><strong>Diabetes-Friendly</strong>: Ideal for anyone living with diabetes, caregivers, or those simply curious about eating in a more glucose-stable way.</li>
       <li><strong>Train Your Brain</strong>: With repeated play, you’ll naturally start to recognize the better options and make them part of your daily life.</li>